TriplyDB/Documentation/docs/triply-etl/generic/control-structures.md

   triple(iri(prefix.id, 'id'), dct.created, literal('created', xsd.gYear)),
 ),
 ```
+### `whenForEach()`

+Executes the identical middleware for every object within a given list of objects, similar to the functionality provided by `forEach`.
+Unlike `when`, it does not generate an error if the specified key is absent.

+### `whenNotEqual()`

-Since checking the value of one specific key is very common, the above can be written as follows, using the more specific `whenNotEqual` function:
+Since checking the value of one specific key is very common, the above can be written as follows, using the more specific `whenNotEqual` function.

+If the provided key is not present, or if the key exists but contains an empty value (such as null, undefined, an empty string (''), an empty array ([]), or an empty object ({})), the associated middlewares will not be executed.:

 ```ts
 whenNotEqual('created', 9999,